 A cover letter is a business letter, but that doesn’t mean it should be totally impersonal.
 Remember, one of the main goals of a cover letter is to establish a personal connection with someone whose help you need.

 Psychologists say human beings make many decisions on an intuitive, emotional level, not necessarily employing pure reason on a cognitive level.
 In other words, people react with their hearts as well as their heads.
 Usually it’s best to appeal somehow to both emotion and reason.

 Also consider your position relative to the person you’re writing to.
 A candidate for CEO might write a letter differently, but a legal assistant seeking a support position can never afford to be arrogant or presumptuous.
-Confidence is great, overconfidence is not.
+Confidence is great, but overconfidence is not.